At times, emergencies such as severe weather, fire or power failures can temporarily disrupt operations.

 The Canadian Anti-Spam Legislation (CASL)

-The new Canadian Anti-Spam Legislation (CASL) regulates the sending of commercial electronic messages (CEMs).
+The Canadian Anti-Spam Legislation (CASL) regulates the sending of commercial electronic messages (CEMs).
 The law took effect on July 1, 2014 and prevents the distribution of commercial messages sent through electronic means, such as emails, newsletters, text messages, and direct messaging on social media.
 The new law also requires that all electronic messages clearly identify the sender and include an unsubscribe option.
 The legislation requires that you must have permission before you communicate electronically with an individual to send a Commercial Electronic Message (CEM).

 A CEM is defined as commercial if it encourages participation in a commercial activity.
 The term commercial activity means any activity that is of commercial nature, whether or not the person who carries out the activity expects a profit.